Updated April 15, 2023

 - The user has to select the username for WordPress (whichever is comfortable) and enter it in the User name field.

-- The user has to put the secure password, and that should be a strong password containing characters like alphanumeric, digits, and words and put it in the Password field.
+- The user has to put the secure password, and which should be a strong password containing characters like alphanumeric, digits, and words, and put it in the Password field.
 Re-enter the password in the Re-type field.

 - The user has to enter the username and password that has been selected.